 The smoking time and temperatures list in this article will assist you in smoking the perfect juicy cuts of meat.

 Our professional Pit Masters have also included some valuable information about smoking.
 Read on to find out more.

 Smoking Times And Temperatures

-Smoking time and temperature charts are mere guidelines for smoking meat.
-The times on charts can vary greatly, but the most important information is the smoking temperature of the piece of meat.
+Smoking time and temperature charts are mere guidelines for meat smoking.
+The times on charts can vary greatly, but the most important information is the temperature of the piece of meat.

 “Keep a log-book to log your cook, key environmental conditions, and actions undertaken during the cook.
 This will shorten your learning curve and assist in the production of more consistent outcomes.”